 The verification status of all your documents will be displayed on the dashboard of your online profile.
 When everything is verified you will receive a mail confirming that your application is approved and you will be able to register for Assessment of Fundamental Knowledge(AFK).

-All details you want to know will be updated in your dashboard.
+All the details you want to know will be updated in your dashboard.

 Applications which are Incomplete